gregorkovac/non-euclidean-ray-tracing/README.md

 The scene can only have one camera, but you can define multiple objects and lights.

-The STB library was used for saving the final render.
+The *stb* library was used for saving the final render.
 It can be found [here](https://github.com/nothings/stb).